Doc McKinney

 Martin "Doc" McKinney (born August 27, 1971) is a Canadian-American record producer and songwriter.
-McKinney is a Grammy-award-winning producer.
 He was formerly one half of the duo (now solo act) Esthero.
-His work with fellow Toronto artist The Weeknd, whose McKinney-produced mixtapes House of Balloons and Thursday, were freely released in 2011, was met with widespread critical acclaim.
-McKinney returned to working with The Weeknd on his third album, Starboy, which he executive produced together with him.
-The album also won him the 2016 Grammy Award for Best Urban Contemporary Album.
+McKinney is widely credited with developing The Weeknd's sound as well as producing his mixtapes House of Balloons and Thursday; and executive producing and producing the majority of his third album Starboy (2016), which earned McKinney the 2016 Grammy Award for Best Urban Contemporary Album.

 Life and career

-Born in Canada and raised in Minneapolis, McKinney grew up in the heart of the Twin Cities indie scene and immersed in its ambience.
+Born in Canada and raised in Minneapolis, McKinney was exposed to the Twin Cities indie scene.
 During his adolescent years, McKinney played in various punk rock and hip hop based groups.
 While the cities' most influential contributions came out of the 1980s, McKinney was immersed in the music scene of that decade.